• Skip to primary navigation

 How to Install a Damp Proof Course

-First, check for high ground levels, leaking gutters and down pipes, water leaks.
+First, check for high ground levels, leaking gutters and down pipes and any other water leaks.
+These should be fixed prior to any DPC injection taking place.

 1. Drill 12mm diameter holes at 115mm intervals in the mortar course (or via the brickwork, angled down to meet the mortar course) selected to be at least 150mm above outside or abutting ground level